🚨 Scam Guide · 2026

 How to Avoid

-• Never share taxis with strangers you just met — the savings aren't worth the risk
+• Never share taxis with strangers you just met — the savings aren't worth the risk.

-• Arrange airport and terminal pickups through your hotel or hostel
+• Arrange airport and terminal pickups through your hotel or hostel.

-• Use taxis recommended by your accommodation, not ones flagged at terminals
+• Use taxis recommended by your accommodation, not ones flagged at terminals.

-• If a taxi deviates from the route, demand to be let out immediately in a public area
+• If a taxi deviates from the route, demand to be let out immediately in a public area.

-• Keep your phone accessible with emergency contacts ready
+• Keep your phone accessible with emergency contacts ready.

 Scam #2

-The Calle La Calzada Overcharge
+The Calle La Calzada Restaurant Bill Pad

 🟢 Low